harlan3/aquarius-dis-pdu/readme.md

 DIS Sim Map
 -----------
-DIS simulation map provides the display of entity locations on an interactive map using the PDU generator to send heartbeats or sequences of Entity State PDUs.
+DIS simulation map supports the display of entity locations on an interactive map using the PDU generator to send heartbeats or sequences of Entity State PDUs.
 The force definition found in the Entity State PDU for Friendly, Opposing, or Neutral forces will show up as either Blue, Red or Green markers, respectively.
 Entity